coredogs/cybercourse/sites/all/modules/custom/swim/ckeditor_custom/readme.txt

 permissions to write to this dir.
 Perms can be revoked once the writing has been done.

-* Check to make sure that the preview plugin is in ckeditor/plugins/preview.
+* Check to make sure that the peek plugin is in ckeditor/plugins/peek.
-If the file isn't there, swim_form_alter tries to copy the preview dir from swim/ckeditor_custom/preview to ckeditor/plugins/preview.
+If the file isn't there, swim_form_alter tries to copy the peek dir from swim/ckeditor_custom/peek to ckeditor/plugins/peek.
 If the target dir is not writable, the copy will fail.
 The Apache user needs to have permissions to write to this dir.
 Perms can be revoked once the writing has been done.